kenlhlui/pydatacuration-p/docs/after_restart/README.md

    <img src="03_change_config.gif" width="70%" height="70%">

+   Press CTRL + X to leave the editor if you did not make any changes.

+   Press CTRL + X, CTRL + Y, and finally Enter to save the changes.
-4. See the following guide to learn how to use the tool in TUI or CLI
+5. See the following guide to learn how to use the tool in TUI or CLI

    - [Command Line Interface (CLI)](/docs/cli/README.md)
    - [Terminal User Interface (TUI)](/docs/tui/README.md)